Key Performance Indicators (KPIs)

 Average After Call Work Time

 A call center representative’s work does not finish after a call has ended.
-The representatives generally spend some time after the call sending emails, updating the current data, and informing the team.
+The representatives generally spend some time after the call sending emails, updating the current process’s personal data, and informing the team.

 A representative uses this time period to complete the formalities after the call is known as after-call work time.
 It would help if you considered adopting ways to reduce this time as much as possible so that the representative can spend more time assisting customers with their concerns.